In Case of Car Accidents

 - Call “119” (Ambulance) if there is anyone injured.

-- Call “110” (Police) and tell the location and describe the situation.
+- Call “110” (Police) and explain the location and situation.

-- Follow the instructions when the police officers arrive.
+- Follow the instructions when the police arrive.

 If you have a camera with you, take a picture of the scene before you move your car.
 Also, it may be helpful to keep the contact information of your insurance company with you at all times.